 Internal Communications Video Guide

-Why internal communications video works better than email
+Why does internal communications video work better than email?

 The average employee receives 120+ emails per day.
 Your CEO update, policy change announcement, or culture initiative is competing with everything else in that inbox.
 Open rates for internal emails hover around 60-70%, and read-through rates are much lower.